nexeth/bun-template/README.md

 ### Linting

 To lint your code:

 ```
 bun lint
 ```

-### Tesing
+### Testing

 To run tests:

 ```
 bun test
 ```

 ## Directory Structure

 The project template follows a typical directory structure for Bun projects:

 - `index.ts`: The entry point for your application. src/: Directory for your application source code. tests/: Directory for your tests.
 - `.eslintrc.cjs`: ESLint configuration file.
 - `package.json`: Project configuration, including scripts and dependencies.
 - `/modules`: Contains the modules you are creating
 - `/types`: Contains TypeScript types that are shared across your repository
 - `/test`: Contains tests for the modules you have created

 ## Contributing

 If you have suggestions, bug reports, or would like to contribute to this project template, please open an issue or submit a pull request on the GitHub repository.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.